 Open mid-June through mid-September, 5-11 p.m.

 There are many reasons why celebrity chef Michael Mina’s Teton Village restaurant has become a hot spot over the past few years.
-The Handle Bar offers an inventive cocktail list, including unique sloshie flavors, and an extensive beer menu you can order in a large boot if you are feeling adventurous.
-The modern American pub menu by Executive Chef Michael Lishchynsky includes creative burgers, seasonal salads, soups and much more.
-The 30-seat center bar opens to striking views of Rendezvous Mountain, and you’ll find family-style seating, cozy booths and an expansive outside terrace for dining alfresco.
-On warm days the retractable glass doors at the bar open, bringing in fresh Teton summer air.
-Feeling extra-hungry?
-Ask about the burger challenge and see if you can “Handle” it.
-Back by popular demand: Bourbon BBQ & Blues starting June 15 — ask for details.
+The Handle Bar offers an inventive cocktail list, an extensive beer menu and a creative culinary menu.
+The modern American pub menu includes burgers, seasonal salads, soups and much more.
+The 30-seat center bar opens to striking views of Rendezvous Mountain, and you’ll find family-style seating, cozy booths and an expansive outside terrace with a fire wall for dining alfresco.
+This winter be sure to check out their rotating beers on tap, homemade Ramen and their signature hot chocolate drinks.
+Feeling extra adventurous?
+Ask about their burger challenge and see if you can “Handle” it.

 The Virginian Restaurant is a family owned and operated restaurant with only one location; in beautiful Jackson Hole, Wyoming.
 We are a local favorite, offering home-style cooking for breakfast, lunch and sometimes dinner all made right here in one building.
 Our quality is unmatched and our service is outstanding.
 Come on in and see why we’ve been voted (by the locals) one of the best breakfast places in Jackson.